alessiomora/FedQUIT/basics_unlearning/README.md

 # FedQUIT: On-Device Federated Unlearning via a Quasi-Competent Virtual Teacher
-This is the official repository for FedQUIT.
-We will update the readme with detailed instructions to run code upon acceptance.
+This is the official repository for FedQUIT: On-Device Federated Unlearning via a Quasi-Competent Virtual Teacher.

 ## Preliminaries
 The simulation code in this repository mainly leverages TensorFlow (TF).